 “This settlement represents another example of our district’s commitment to prosecuting violations of the False Claims Act and the Anti-Kickback Statute,” said Lance Crick, Acting U. S. Attorney for the District of South Carolina.
 “Medical decisions should be based on what is in the best interest of the patient and not based on financial incentives and related schemes.”

-“Medical decisions should always be made without outside influence caused by cash payments, free goods, or other types of illegal remuneration, and we will continue to take action to prevent attempts to induce medical decisions through illegal kickbacks,” said Katherine L. Parker, Civil Chief, U.S. Attorney’s Office for the Southern District of California.
+“Medical decisions should always be made without outside influence caused by cash payments, free goods, or other types of illegal remuneration, and we will continue to take action to prevent attempts to induce medical decisions through illegal kickbacks,” declared Katherine L. Parker, Civil Chief, United States Attorney’s Office for the Southern District of California.
 “We applaud the whistleblower for coming forward and notifying the United States.”

 “When companies give free equipment to doctors for the sole purpose of generating business and increasing their bottom lines, federal health insurance programs should not foot the bills.
-This case rights that alleged wrong by ResMed,” said U.S. Attorney Richard P. Donoghue for the Eastern District of New York.
+This case rights that alleged wrong by ResMed,” stated United States Attorney for the Eastern District of New York Richard P. Donoghue.
 “We will continue to work with our law enforcement partners to hold accountable companies that put profits before patients.”

 Contemporaneous with the civil settlement, ResMed entered into a Corporate Integrity Agreement (CIA) with the Department of Health and Human Services Office of Inspector General.
 The CIA requires, among other things, that ResMed implement additional controls around its product pricing and sales and that ResMed conduct internal and external monitoring of its arrangements with referral sources.